phalcon-orphanage/docs/fr/reference/dispatching.rst

         $dispatcher = new MvcDispatcher();

-        //Bind the EventsManager to the dispatcher
+        // Bind the EventsManager to the dispatcher
         $dispatcher->setEventsManager($eventsManager);

         return $dispatcher;